-For our actively managed, fundamental strategies, ESG information is integrated in both qualitative and quantitative ways throughout the entire investment process, from screening and analysing potential new investments, to calculating fair values, to making investment decisions, and building and monitoring portfolios.
+For our actively managed, fundamental strategies, ESG information is integrated in both qualitative and quantitative ways throughout the entire investment process, from screening and analysing potential new investments, to calculating fair values, to making investment decisions, building and monitoring portfolios, and informing our stewardship activities.

-Our investment team approach ESG considerations alongside other fundamental considerations, seeking relevant information from company reporting and contact with the company.
-We consider megatrends such as climate change and other cross-sector issues that may be expected to have material impact across portfolios, as well as company-specific considerations.
+Our investment team approaches ESG considerations alongside other fundamental considerations, seeking relevant information from company reporting and contact with the company.
+We consider mega-trends such as climate change and other cross-sector issues that may be expected to have material impact across portfolios, as well as company-specific considerations.
 Depending on the context - such as the sector in which a company operates - certain ESG issues can be considerably more important than others, and we prioritise accordingly in our analysis.
 Our internal analysis is also informed and augmented by insights from external research providers, including specialised ESG research providers.
-This includes ESG research covering industry-level, country-level and thematic ESG issues and also company-specific research.
+This includes ESG research covering industry-level, country-level, and thematic ESG issues, and also company-specific research.

 Our ESG work is based on a broad range of ESG information from both internal and external sources.
-Sources may include internal research, company reporting, service and data providers, screening for compliance with international standards, proxy voting research, climate data, sell-side research, media and NGO investigations.
+Sources may include internal research, company reporting, service and data providers, screening for compliance with international standards, proxy voting research, climate data, sell side research, media and NGO investigations.

-For our externally managed strategies, a criterion in the selection of asset managers is their ability to integrate ESG considerations in the same way as we do in our internal investment management.
+For our externally managed strategies, an important criterion in the selection of asset managers is their ability to integrate ESG considerations in the same way as we do in our internal investment management.
 Based on the monitoring of investments, we communicate regularly with asset managers about the integration of ESG information and the development of their approach.

-4. STEWARDSHIP: OVERVIEW
+4. Stewardship: Overview

 Nykredit invests sustainably, with a long-term mindset.
-We recognise that there is no such thing as "perfect" and that sustainability is not as simple as good versus bad.
-Instead, we believe in the potential for positive change.
-Whether in terms of delivering investment returns or achieving societal goals.
+We recognise that there is no such thing as 'perfect', and that sustainability is not as simple as good versus bad.
+Instead, we believe in the potential for positive change - whether in terms of driving investment returns or achieving societal goals.

+We also recognise that investing sustainably does not end with the investment decision.
+In fact, that is just the beginning.
 Our investment philosophy is an ownership philosophy.
-We see equity investment as owning real stakes, in real companies.
+We see equity investment, for example, as owning real stakes, in real companies.
 This means we have the opportunity, but also the responsibility, to be active owners, communicating with the companies in which we invest, and potentially influencing their behaviour.
 The aim of this cooperation is to foster long-term, sustainable corporate value.

-In the following chapters, we describe our approach to stewardship using two main tools: voting and engagement, which we see as inherently interlinked.
-We also explain our approach to escalation and ultimately exclusion if engagement does not develop satisfactorily.
+In the following sections, we describe our approach to stewardship using two main tools of active ownership: voting and engagement, which we see as inherently interlinked.
+We also explain our approach to escalation and, ultimately, exclusion in some cases where engagement does not develop satisfactorily.